fx-giant/giant-documentations/visual/visual-layouting.md

 If you are new to the cross chart function, refer to [analysing-using-top-10-and-crossfilter](../giant/analysing-using-top-10-and-crossfilter.md)

 This allows us to tell our story specific to our analysis.
 We look at the revenue generated within each store to see which store is performing the best followed by filtering it out by the latest year of data we have.
 Then we see what products are popular within the stores that are doing the best using the **cross-chart** function.
 The Stationary company may want to know this to prioritize which item to stock in each store.

-As we are talking about a more specific part of the analysis, It is easier to use a seperate dashboard so the audience understands that we are telling a different part of the story.
+As we are talking about a more specific part of the analysis, it is easier to use a separate dashboard so the audience understands that we are telling a different part of the story.

 ## Important Points:

 - The layout of the dashboard heavily depends on the story being told.
-We seperate general analysis from specific analysis into different dashboards so we do not overpopulate a single dashboard and overwhelm the target audience with information.
+We separate general analysis from specific analysis into different dashboards so we do not overpopulate a single dashboard and overwhelm the target audience with information.

 - This allows clear and concise dashboards as we use GIANT to present two different topics under the same analysis.